-The site has limited open floor space for alternative use.
+The site has limited open floor space for alternative use, however the pews are not fixed and can be moved.
 Additional revenue could derive from promotion of local, sympathetic businesses seeking to promote services and products through signage at the church.